richek/mrDatabase/README.md

 This command uses JSON search objects that specify criteria for retrieval.
 The key:value pairs in an individual search object have an AND relationship.
 In a JSON array of search objects, the objects have an OR relationship.

-Thus, assuming a database with objects containing first and last names
+Thus, assuming a database named "people" with objects containing first and last names

 ```bash
 	node admin get people '{firstname:john, lastname:smith}'